Intro to Skid Fabrication Welding

 When it comes to welding technologies, there are three basic options from which to choose:

 - Gas Tungsten Arc Welding (GTAW): GTAW or Tungsten Inert Gas (TIG) welding allows the welder to assume a greater level of manipulation over their tools when compared to wire-fed technologies.
 During a TIG weld, the welder lays wire down manually, using a tungsten electrode to melt it into place.
 Because the welder has more manual control over this welding process, TIG can produce cleaner, higher quality welds.
-This technology is best suited to sanitary tube and pressure pipe welding.
+This technology is best suited for sanitary tube and pressure pipe welding.

-- Gas Metal Arc Welding (GMAW): Also known as Metal Inert Gas (MIG) welding, this wire-fed technology allows a welder to work quickly and efficiently, feeding wire through the torch from a spool.
+- Gas Metal Arc Welding (GMAW): Also known as Metal Inert Gas (MIG) welding, this wire-fed technology allows a welder to work quickly and efficiently, feeding the wire through the torch from a spool.
 Welders can usually lay more wire per minute than is possible with TIG because of the semi-automatic nature of MIG welding.
 This technology is best suited to pressure pipe welding.

 - Flux Core Arc Welding (FCAW): Similar to MIG, this technology utilizes a wire-fed welding torch.
 However, unlike MIG (which utilizes inert gas as its singular shield) FCAW utilizes an additional shield – flux – that runs through the core of the wire.
 Because FCAW runs hotter than other welding technologies, the wire penetrates deeper into the base metal allowing for an even stronger weld between two members.
 This technology is best suited to structural welding.